 Aims and Philosophy

 We aim to equip students with sufficient mathematical skills for their day-to-day living and provide a firm foundation for those pursuing further study in the subject.
 We hope that all students experience the fascination and creative potential of mathematics.
-We have the luxury of over staffing our mathematics department with ten maths specialists.
-As a result we are very lucky to have reduced class sizes, thus enabling our students a better opportunity to meet their expected progress.

 Key Stage 3